 This was made possible by trimming the bezels around the screen.
 So, the new MacBook Air not only is smaller and more portable than its predecessors, but also boasts a screen that’s more prominent when in use.

 The screen keeps the 16:10 aspect ratio, but that’s where the similarity to previous MacBook Air screens ends.
-The MacBook Air (2018) is the first Air to come with Retina display, with a resolution of 2560 x 1600 pixels, resulting in a pixel density of 227 pixels per inch (ppi).
+The MacBook Air (2018) is the first Air with Retina display, with a resolution of 2560 x 1600 pixels, resulting in a pixel density of 227 pixels per inch (ppi).
 It’s a little sharper than the MateBook X Pro, and easily outshines the entry-level XPS 13.

 The Retina screen gives this MacBook Air four times the resolution of the previous models.
-The leap from the 900p resolution of older MacBook Airs to the Retina resolution really is breathtaking, and it’s likely the first thing you’ll notice when you power on the new Air.
-Anyone who felt the lower resolution of previous MacBook Air models was a bit cramped when working will no doubt enjoy the improvement.
+The leap from the 900p resolution of older MacBook Airs to the Retina resolution really is stunning, and it’s likely the first thing you’ll notice when you power on the new Air.
+Anyone who felt the lower resolution of previous MacBook Air models were a bit cramped when working will no doubt enjoy the improvement.

 Apple has also dramatically improved the viewing angles of the screen on this year’s MacBook Air.
-That was one of the biggest pain points with the old MacBook Airs, to the point where tilting the screen just a little bit away from our faces made it impossible for us to see anything on the screen.
+That was one of the biggest drawbacks with the old MacBook Airs, to the point where tilting the screen just a little bit away from our faces made it impossible for us to see anything on the screen.
 The 2018 MacBook Air fixes that.
-It was only at the most extreme angles that we saw a lot of reflection from the anti-glare glass that's protecting the LCD screen.
+It was only at the most extreme angles that we saw a lot of reflection from the anti-glare glass protecting the LCD screen.